 Pinterest is a heavy hitter, and your business is up to bat

-In September, Pinterest announced hitting 100 Million users.
-After roaring into mainstream and become a serious social media marketing channel, many companies are trying to identify the optimal methods to leverage the network’s traffic driving ability.
+In September, Pinterest announced hitting 100 million users.
+After roaring into that mainstream and becoming a serious social media marketing channel, many companies are trying to identify the optimal methods to leverage the network’s traffic-driving ability.

 Analysis of use

 In an effort to help marketers understand the trends of Pinterest user interaction, Quintly released an analysis report from the third-quarter of 2015.
 This report analyzes a sample set of 220 Pinterest profiles that included major brands and companies.

 Kicking things off, Quintly found that people interact with Pinterest in a very different way than they do with Facebook or Instagram posts.
 Rather than commenting or liking a post, users Re-pin them.

 Table: Interactions Per Pin-Type

 The majority of pins are comprised of Regular and Article Pins, which make up 82% of all published.
 Products, Places, and Recipes Pins round out the list but play a relatively minor role in total pin postings.

 Chart: Pin-types Used By Brands

 The idea behind using social networks is to amplify your business reach.
 To identify how much it amplifies, you must identify how often the different types of pins get shared.
 While making up only 9% of total posts, recipe posts are re-pinned 69% more often than the average of other pin types.
 Rounding out the majority are Product, Article, and Regular pin types.